Star Wars: The Old Republic: Classes

 Each faction contains different classes, each with a distinct backstory and a branching storyline affected by players' moral choices.
 Classes are exclusive to one faction or the other.
 However, the classes of one faction mirror the classes of the other (for example, Jedi Knight and Sith Warrior).
 Eight classes exist: the Jedi Knight, Jedi Consular, Trooper, and Smuggler for the Galactic Republic; and the Sith Warrior, Sith Inquisitor, Bounty Hunter, and Imperial Agent for the Sith Empire.
 Although each class has a distinct storyline, they are integrated with the game's overall arc.

 Each class may also choose from two advanced classes, resulting in a total of 8 advanced classes per faction.
 Advanced classes share the same storyline as their base class.
 Lightsaber and blaster colors are not faction or class restricted, but some are restricted based on level and/or Lightside or Darkside alignment.
-For example, some lightsabers can only be bought if Light or Darkside aligned.

 As of the Legacy of the Sith expansion, players are now allowed to separate their Class Story from their Advanced Classes, which are now called "Combat Styles".
 Players can now select any force-based combat style when playing force-based class stories, or any tech-based combat style when playing tech-based class stories.